St Joseph’s Catholic Primary School

 St Joseph’s recognises the need to support the development of the whole child

 A nurture group is available for targeted children who may benefit from this environment.
 This is staffed by a fully qualified Higher Level Teaching Assistant (HLTA) who is trained in nurture group provision.
-A good amount of her time is spent with children in the Pupil Premium group.
+The majority of her time is spent with children in the Pupil Premium group.